NCRCounterpointAPI/APIGuide/README.md

 ## Common http Result status codes
 Status Code | Name | Description
 ----------- | ---- | -----------
-200 | Success | The call was successful.
+200 | OK / Success | The call was successful.
 Most commonly used with GET operations.
 201 | Created | The call was successful and the resource submitted was created.
 Typically used with POST operations that add resources to Counterpoint.
 400 | Bad Request | The call failed because the required information was not provided.
 This could mean JSON was malformed, required data was missing, or invlalid data was submitted.
 401 | Unauthorized | The username or password submitted in the basic authorization header was not valid.
 This could include an invalid company name prefix on a username.